appliedbits/draft-sliwa-stir-oob-transparent-discovery/draft-sliwa-stir-oob-transparent-discovery.md

 # End-to-End Process Summary

-1. A delegate certificate is issued containing TNAuthList and CPS URI.
+1. A STIR certificate or delegate certificate is issued containing TNAuthList and CPS URI.
 2. The certificate is logged in an STI-CT log, generating SCTs.
 3. A monitoring system observes the log and extracts TN→CPS and SPC→CPS mappings.
 4. Authentication or Verification Services consult the mappings to identify the CPS endpoint corresponding to a given TN or SPC.